Tornado myths: Appearing to reach the ground

 It is commonly and mistakenly thought that if the condensation funnel of a tornado does not reach the ground, then the tornado cannot cause substantial damage.
 Furthermore, a tornado is sometimes believed to be on the ground only when its condensation funnel descends to the surface, but this assumption is misleading and extremely dangerous.
-The 2013 El Reno tornado is one such example which disproves both beliefs, as it featured an expansive and translucent outer circulation with an incomplete condensation funnel.
+The 2013 El Reno tornado is one such example that disproves both beliefs, as it featured an expansive and translucent outer circulation with an incomplete condensation funnel.
 The circular, violent surface winds (not the condensation funnel) are what both define the tornado and cause the tornado's damage.
 Spotters should keep sight of swirling debris directly under any visible funnel or rotating wall cloud, even if such structures appear to not descend entirely to the ground.
 Additionally, tornadoes can be wrapped in rain and thus may not be visible at all.

 Direction of travel

 It has been thought in the past that tornadoes moved almost exclusively in a northeasterly direction.
-This is false, and a potentially deadly myth which can lead to a false sense of security, especially for unaware spotters or chasers.
-Although the majority of tornadoes move northeast, this is normally due to the motion of the storm, and tornadoes can arrive from any direction.
-The expectation of northeasterly travel may be accurate in many cases, but is no more than a statistical observation about tornadoes in general that any particular tornado may defy at any time.
-A deadly F5 tornado that hit the city of Jarrell, Texas in 1997 moved to the southwest – directly opposite of commonly expected storm motion.
+This is false, and a potentially deadly myth that can lead to a false sense of security, especially for unaware spotters or chasers.
+Although the majority of tornadoes move northeast, this is normally due to the motion of the storm, and tornadoes can move in any direction.
+The expectation of northeasterly travel may be accurate in many cases, but is a statistical observation about the most usual direction of travel that cannot be applied to predict the movement of a particular tornado.
+A deadly F5 tornado that hit the city of Jarrell, Texas, in 1997 moved to the southwest – directly opposite to the commonly expected storm motion.
 Another notable example is the 1990 Plainfield tornado, a significant and deadly F5 tornado that traveled from northwest-to-southeast.
+A 2008 tornado in Colorado moved in a southeast-to-northwest direction, which is very rare.

-Additionally, tornadoes can shift without notice due to storm motion changes or effects on the tornado itself from factors such as its rear flank downdraft.
-This change of direction proved deadly in the 2013 El Reno tornado in which a 2.6 mile wide tornado shifted from an east direction to a northeast direction, killing four storm chasers.
-In addition, a 2008 tornado in Colorado moved in a very rare direction; this tornado moved in a southeast-to-northwest direction.
+Tornadoes can also change direction unpredictably due to storm motion changes or effects on the tornado itself from factors such as its rear flank downdraft.
+Tornadoes are known to occasionally differ in movement from their parent storms; such motion is referred to in meteorology as deviant motion.
+Typically, this is a simple left or right direction turn, as seen in many tornadoes during the 1974 Super Outbreak, as well as the 2013 El Reno tornado which killed four storm chasers when it changed direction.
+However, much more erratic paths have been observed in certain violent tornadoes, including the 2007 Elie tornado, 1976 Lemont tornado, and the 2024 Hollister tornado, which were observed to have nearly or completely reversed their direction of motion entirely at some point in their path.